someobserver/recurgence/README.md

 You've seen this before, likely today.

 A brilliant mind who can't make up their mind.
 A productivity expert whose life is complete chaos.
 A startup that scales itself to death.
 A democracy that votes itself into authoritarianism.

 Perhaps a couple that knows exactly what's wrong and continues doing it—over, and over, and over.

-Every recursive system — minds, cultures, institutions, AI, societies — fails in precisely the same dozen ways.
-Not *similar* ways. <u>The same twelve ways</u>, following identical mathematical signatures, because they're all expressions of the same field dynamics.
+Every recursive system — minds, cultures, institutions, societies — fails in precisely the same dozen ways.
+Not *similar* ways. <u>The same twelve ways</u>, following identical mathematical signatures, because they're all expressions of field dynamics.

-Once you recognize this pattern, you can't unrecognize it.
+Once you see the pattern, you can't unsee it.
 But more importantly, **you can predict it.**

 **Pattern your recognition: [Pathologies $\rightarrow$](/pathologies/)**